-Belong Flourish Achieve A kind school where every Hutchie nurtures a strong and Together we achieve our story matters. diverse community with potential academically, All pupils, parents and staff, opportunities for people to be physically, creatively, spiritually past and present, feel a sense courageous as they find and and socially.
-Every individual of belonging and pride as follow their passions, try new journey is supported and members of the Hutchie things and build confidence in valued with every success is community. who they are. celebrated.
+Belong Flourish Achieve A kind school where every story Hutchie nurtures a strong and Together we achieve our potential matters. diverse community with academically, physically, creatively, opportunities for people to be spiritually and socially.
+Every All pupils, parents and staff, past courageous as they find and follow individual journey is supported and and present, feel a sense of their passions, try new things and valued with every success is belonging and pride as members of build confidence in who they are. celebrated. the Hutchie community.
 Hutchesons' values honesty, resilience, independence, curiosity, creativity and compassion.